 Whale phishing can be considered as one type of spear-phishing as the targets are individuals but not in bulk.
 Whale phishing is a type of phishing where high-profile employees are only targeted.
 This is to target a company’s highly sensitive information.
 The targets in this attack are generally CFO/CEO level people who hold essential and sensitive info about the company.
 The term whaling has come depending upon the attack size (whale size/big size).
 Due to its very high targeted nature, it is very difficult to stop these kinds of attacks as the attackers are very cautious about being caught, and hence there is a high chance that the attack is successful.
 Whaling attacks are highly customized, and they have incorporated the attacker’s mail, names, and other various information which they can get through various sources.

 The attackers are ready to spend a high amount of time as the information gives them very high returns than the normal ones.
 Whaling attacks happened recently in 2016, where CEOs were tricked into giving income tax-related data to some unauthorized third parties.

 Ways to Perform Phishing

-Here are different methods and ways to perform phishing which are explained below:
+Here are different methods and ways to perform phishing which are given below:

 This is the most common technique in which attackers impersonate a trusted company and attempt to steal some sensitive data like usernames etc. They can also send some links in Email, which redirects them to false websites to collect data like login credentials.